-Documenting your trip with pictures or movies might not seem like a priority before you set off on an overland adventure but it often becomes one as you make your way through foreign lands.
-Several (not all) overland riders I have met wished they had taken better pictures or used more than just a smart phone to cover the highlights of their tour.
+Documenting your trip with pictures or movies might not seem like a priority before you set off on a big trip but it becomes one as you make your way further through foreign lands.
+Several (not all) overland riders I met wished they had taken better pictures or used more than just a smart phone to cover the highlights of their tour.
 Some argue “all the images are in my head” and perhaps they are (for a while) but good pictures to share are undoubtedly more useful.
 For some, photography is an art nourished by an individual’s creativity.
 For others it’s a means of telling a story.
-Regardless, taking pictures can add value and a sense of purpose to your trip for a variety of the reasons that might not be apparent until you’re back home (a blog, a website, magazine article, stock, who knows…).
+Regardless, taking pictures can add value and a sense of purpose to your trip for a variety of the reasons that might not be apparent until you’re back home.
+These could include a website blog, magazine articles, stock photos to sell and more.
 More on travel cameras here.

 7. Always wear protective riding gear and look after yourself

-Falls, spills, accidents catch every biker by surprise and exert both an emotional and a physical toll.
-A helmet is compulsory in most countries these days and it goes without saying that it pays to always don padded motorcycle clothing and sturdy boots to minimise trauma, should an “off” ever occur.
+Falls, spills, accidents catch every biker by surprise and lead to emotional and a physical pain.
+A helmet is compulsory in most countries these days.
+It makes sense to also wear a padded motorcycle jacket, riding trousers and sturdy boots to reduce the trauma of a so called “off” should this occur.
 Broken collar bones, dislocated kneecaps and road rash take months to recover from and put an end to a road trip instantly.

 Biker gear is ALSO essential to keep a rider protected from the elements and the SUN most of all.
 The sun is a subtle stalker that challenges our well being on the road constantly.
-Its rays may be welcome for warmth in colder countries but in hotter ones they are not a motorcyclist’s friend.
+Sunshine may be welcome for warmth in colder countries but in hotter ones it is not a motorcyclist’s friend.
 Sun stroke, sun burn, sun rash, cramps and dehydration (see below) all have painful consequences and are best steered away from.
-Wear sun protection on exposed skin (face and bridge of the nose), always wear gloves.
+Always wear sun protection on exposed skin (face and bridge of the nose).
+Always wear gloves to protect the back of your hands.
 Use goggles or tinted safety specs to protect eyes not only from the sun but from the dust and fumes of other road traffic as well.

-Consider moulded ear plugs to reduce the persistent and damaging sound of air gushing in and around your helmet.
-There are several articles published and available on line that confirm that the sound of air flowing around our ears under a helmet is enough to cause permanent damage to our hearing even at relatively low speeds.
-Moulded ear plugs, although initially costly, are comfortable and reduce the level of exposure to air noise.
+Consider molded ear plugs to reduce the persistent and damaging sound of air gushing in and around your helmet.
+There are several articles published and available on line that confirm that the hiss of air flowing around our ears under a helmet is enough to cause permanent damage to our hearing even at low speeds.
+Molded ear plugs, although initially costly, are comfortable and efficiently reduce the level of exposure to air noise.
 Beware however, that some countries make the use of ear plugs illegal while driving motor vehicle.

-Watch out for bugs and insects such as leaches, ticks, mosquitoes, ants and spiders (scorpions)when wild camping.
-The bites of some of these are unpleasant to say the least and occasionally have consequences you do not want to be Googleing.
+Watch out for bugs and insects such as leaches, ticks, mosquitoes, ants and spiders (scorpions)especially when wild camping.
+The bites of some of these bugs are unpleasant to say the least and occasionally carry consequences you do not want to look up about on the internet.
 Cover up, check the area around you before settling in for a night and use strong insect repellent.

 Finally, enjoy your ride and keep a friendly attitude.
-Smile and be well mannered with those you meet on your trip, if you can.
-Whether you like it or not you are in many ways an ambassador of the world you come from.
+Smile and be well mannered with those you meet on your trip, always.
+Whether you like it or not you are an ambassador for the part of world you come from.